Brave Parenting Guide to TikTok

 #3 Video Creation/Live-streaming/Messaging

-TikTok provides an easy to use, versatile video creation platform to achieve this.
-Aside from a large volume of songs (a lot of them with explicit lyrics) they also provide creators fun tools such as: different recording speeds, “Beauty” to remove wrinkles, shininess, redness, freckles, etc., and Instagram and Snapchat-esque filters.
+TikTok provides an easy-to-use, versatile video creation platform to achieve this.
+Aside from a large volume of songs (a lot of them with explicit lyrics) they also provide creators fun tools such as: different recording speeds, AI beauty filters to remove wrinkles, shininess, redness, freckles, etc., and Instagram and Snapchat-esque filters such as Stories.

-Aside from videos, a new and growing trend on TikTok is live-streaming while you sleep.
-According to a New York Times article, livestreams aren’t archived, so sleep-streams, many of which are simply a dark blank screen, provide a time and place for users to meet and have an ongoing conversation.
-TikTok users enjoy this so much that they are spending money to send emojis/coins to their favorite TikTokers while they are sleeping to encourage them to continue.
+Aside from videos, a new and growing trend on TikTok is live-streaming.
+Streams range from video game play, concerts, and sexually seductive acts to sleeping.
+According to a New York Times article, livestreams aren’t archived, so “sleep-streams” provide a time and place for users to meet and have an ongoing conversation (think predators).
+TikTok users spend money to send emojis/coins to their favorite TikTok streamers to encourage them to continue (again, think predators paying for “acts.”)

-Important to note: once a video is public, it cannot be deleted from TikTok’s servers.
+Important to note: A public video cannot be deleted from TikTok’s servers.

 #4 Challenges/Controversies